TharinduRusira/G2SageMath/README.md

 	`python ~/G2SageMath/src/run.py`

 * Follow the instructions on the terminal
-* A successful G2SageMath run will load your csv file to sage
+* A successful G2SageMath run will load a selected Google spreadsheet to sage in .csv format
 * This data file will be loaded into sage with identifier `file`
 * Call 'file' in the newly opened sage terminal
 	`sage: file`